 For a sore throat, you take a glass of warm water and add one teaspoon of apple cider vinegar.
 Take a mouthful and gargle, then swallow.
 Repeat the procedure until your glass is empty.
 This old time folk medicine cure is one that I always use.
 You can do this every two hours.
 If your throat is really burning, I also add a tablespoon of Tabasco sauce to the apple cider vinegar and water.
 Do the same procedure.
 This does help me and one of the best kitchen remedies that can bring you relief.

 Another sore throat remedy, which doesn’t involve all the gargling, is this one with one-fourth cup of apple cider vinegar and one fourth-cup of honey mixed together.
+You can also add a few drops of hot sauce and benefit from its analgesic properties due to capsaicin.
 You take one tablespoon six times a day and swallow.
 The vinegar kills the bacteria while the honey relieves irritation and infection.

 If you happened to get burned, you could use aloe vera or blend up a cucumber and apply the juice to some cotton balls and dab over the sore.
 Both work to cool nicely.
 You might also want to try lavender essential oil for healing a minor burn.